Basics of Hair Loss and Restoration

 Presently, chances of balding are impossible to guess.
-For example, the presence of balding in the mother or father’s side of the family does not always indicate an individual will experience hair loss.
+For example, the presence of balding in the mother or father’s side of the family does not always indicate an individual will experience hair loss surgery.
 However, the chances of a male going bald are high if he winds up with a receding hairline before his thirties and happens to have a father who is balding.
 In this way, accurate predictions of balding, its rate, and its direction are difficult to make.

 We do our utmost to anticipate balding and plan procedures in accordance.
 The complex and uncertain nature of balding is the most important factor for planning hair restoration via surgical means.
 Producing the best results may require multiple procedures, vigorous donor harvesting, or other factors.

 Healthy men and women produce androgenic hormones.
 These often are called “male” hormones.
 Such chemicals include testosterone, androstenedione, and DHT, also known as dihydrotestosterone.
 The products of both male and female reproductive organs, these hormones are integral to both sexes in variant amounts.
-Their levels within a someone are responsible for the classification of genders, with androgenic hormonal levels obviously much higher in males.
+Their levels within someone are responsible for the classification of genders, with androgenic hormonal levels obviously much higher in males.

-Pattern baldness occurs through exposure of hair follicles to high concentrations of DHT.
-Such exposure takes place through high concentrations of 5-alpha-reductase enzyme in the hair follicles' sebaceous glands.
+Pattern baldness occurs through the exposure of hair follicles to high concentrations of DHT.
+Such exposure takes place through high concentrations of the 5-alpha-reductase enzyme in the hair follicles' sebaceous glands.
 The 5-alpha-reductase enzyme is responsible for the conversion of testosterone to DHT in these glands.
 This conversion to DHT causes hair loss.

 Curbing the effects of this enzyme is possible through Propecia (finasteride), one of many hair loss treatments available on the market.
 Propecia and similar products work to prohibit the activity of the 5-alpha-reductase enzyme, thus reducing the DHT concentration in hair follicles.

 As mentioned earlier, balding is a process that occurs at any age, and various speeds, depending on the genetics of an individual.
 Hair loss begins anywhere from one's early twenties onward.
-The rate of the hair loss is also unpredictable.
+The rate of hair loss is also unpredictable.
 Some experience rapid hair loss within months while others experience it gradually.

 Hair grows at its own cycle.
 The medical world calls this period the anagen phase or the active growth of hair.
 Time plays a huge part in hair loss.
 Aging often combines with a genetic predisposal to hair loss and exposure to DHT.
 Follicles shedding hair strands, resultantly, cease renewing themselves as scalp hair.
-This leads to an infrequency of the anagen phase.
+This leads to the infrequency of the anagen phase.
 As the active hair growth phase lessens, the hair loses color and becomes shorter and finer -a process called the miniaturization.
 Such miniaturization does not mean hair loss, however, though hair thinning becomes more noticeable.
 This is because thinner, lighter strands enable light to more easily reach the bare scalp.

 Shedding is a natural part of hair growth.
 In fact, most people lose between 50 and 100 strands a day.
 Specialists call this the telogen phase, or resting phase.
 Regular hair follicles begin growing new strands after three months or so.
-However, the amount of hair follicles entering the telogen phase increase over time.
+However, the number of hair follicles entering the telogen phase increase over time.
 More follicles in the telogen phase than the anagen phase greatly increase the chance of balding.
 Such hair loss typically happens on the front, crown, and top of the scalp.
-Telogen hairs are fragile, making them easy to pull from the scalp via combs or other physical contact.
+Telogen hairs are fragile, making them easy to pull from the scalp via combs or other physical contacts.
 Strands may even be noticeable in the bathroom drain after showering.
 Seeing this happen can be quite frightening for individuals, especially those unsure if the hair loss signifies a disease or other medical condition.